aaldescu/script-hide-promoted-linkedin/README.md

 ## SOLUTION

-My solution Tampermonkey script that runs every 2s and changes the opacity of the job card if the footer text equals "promoted".
+A Tampermonkey script that runs every 2s and changes the opacity of the job cards where the footer text equals "promoted".

 ![Opacity 0.2 for "Promoted"](/assets/03_Example_of_Linkedin_job.jpg)